-Note: If you are using the testing branch use the security testing mirror sources as described in the section called "Security support for the testing branch".
+Note: If you are using the testing branch use the security testing mirror sources as described in #Security support for the testing branch#.

 Once you've done this you can use multiple tools to upgrade your system.
-If you are running a desktop system you will have an application called update-notifier that will make it easy to check if new updates are available, by selecting it you can make a system upgrade from the desktop (using update-manager).
-For more information see the section called "Checking for updates at the Desktop".
+If you are running a desktop system you will have1 an application called update-notifier that will make it easy to check if new updates are available, by selecting it you can make a system upgrade from the desktop (using update-manager).
+For more information see #Checking for updates at the Desktop#.
 In desktop environments you can also use synaptic (GNOME), kpackage or adept (KDE) for more advanced interfaces.
 If you are running a text-only terminal you can use aptitude, apt or dselect (deprecated) to upgrade: